 Who wouldn't want a flower like this?
 Although there are many forms, with either single or double flowers, the classic version looks like this.
-Showy blooms, 4 to 6 inches wide, appear in fall.
-They open white, fade to pink as they age, and finally end up red.
+Showy blooms, three to five inches wide, appear in fall.
+They often open white and fade to a dark pink as they age.
 You'll often see all three colors on the same plant.
 Cool, yes?

-Native to China, confederate rose isn't a rose, but a species of hibiscus (Hibiscus mutabilis).
-According to legend, it gets its name from the flowers soaking up the blood spilled on Confederate battlefields.
-Felder Rushing, co-author of Passalong Plants -- arguably the most influential book on Southern gardening ever published --recalls that ladies in Mobile, Alabama gave these flowers to Confederate soldiers returning home from the war.
-(At 160 years old, Felder is still the world's oldest lady.)
+Originating in China, the cotton rose isn't a rose, but a species of hibiscus (Hibiscus mutabilis).
+Sometimes called the Confederate rose because according to legend, it for that name from the flowers soaking up the blood spilled on battlefields during the civil war.
+Felder Rushing, co-author of Passalong Plants, an extremely popular and influential book on Southern gardening, recalls that ladies in Mobile, Alabama gave these flowers to Confederate soldiers returning home from the war.

-Depending on where you live, Confederate rose can be either a small tree, a perennial, or an annual.
+Depending on where you live, the cotton rose can be either a shrub or a perennial.
 In places that rarely feel frost, it gets huge.
 I saw one in Johnnie Walker's garden on Edisto Island, South Carolina, that must have been 30 feet tall.
-Imagine something like that loaded with multi-colored flowers each fall!
-And where it doesn't get cold, it keeps on blooming.
-In Florida, you can have flowers in December and January.
+Imagine something like that loaded with multi-colored flowers late into the year!
+And where it doesn't get too cold, it keeps on blooming into the fall.

-Where Grumpy lives, in north-central Alabama, Confederate rose becomes a large multi-trunked shrub about 8 feet tall.
+Where Grumpy lives, in north-central Alabama, the cotton rose becomes a large, multi-trunked shrub about eight feet tall.
 It freezes to the ground in winter and then comes back up.
-I shot this one at Aldridge Botanical Gardens in Hoover, AL. I don't know how far north this thing is hardy (Zone 6B?), but thanks to global warming, if it isn't hardy this year, it will probably be in two more years.
-So pump out more carbon and let's get gardening!
+I shot this one at Aldridge Botanical Gardens in Hoover, Alabama.
+This plant thrives in zones seven through nine, where it can grow tall and treelike.

-Confederate rose likes full to part sun and moist, fertile soil.
-It'll tolerate poor drainage, because the one above is growing in a wet spot.
+Cotton rose likes full sun and moist, fertile soil, but it will tolerate less ideal conditions.
 It's a favorite Southern passalong plant, since it's so easy to pass along.
 You can sow seeds in spring, but the easiest way to propagate it is to simply root cuttings in water.
 So if someone you know has this plant, don't be shy about asking for a piece.
 It's what we do down here.

 What happens if they turn you down?
-Well, after you go on the internet and subscribe them to every spanking and jihadist magazine you can find, you can order a plant through the mail from the very nice folks at Woodlanders.
+Simply go online and order a plant through the mail from the very nice folks at Woodlanders.